RESEARCH STARTER

 Applications

-Challenges in the uses of biosensors arise from the need for small, portable devices, the inherent instability of most biological molecules and cells, and the need for highly sensitive devices that can measure a wide range of substances simultaneously.
+Challenges in the use of biosensors arise from the need for small, portable devices, the inherent instability of most biological molecules and cells, and the need for highly sensitive devices that can measure a wide range of substances simultaneously.
 Biosensors used at crime scenes by forensic investigators and in national defense applications must perform reliably and produce quick results under field conditions.
-In the United States, in addition to their uses by law-enforcement personnel and by national security agencies for the detection and prevention of bioterrorist attacks, biosensors are used for many applications, including environmental monitoring, for quality control during food processing and the processing of pharmaceuticals, and for monitoring of agriculture.
-A commonly seen type of nanobiosensor is used by people with diabetes to monitor blood glucose levels.
-Such devices are typically applied to the upper arm.
+In the United States, in addition to their uses by law-enforcement personnel and by national security agencies for the detection and prevention of bioterrorist attacks, biosensors are used for many applications, including environmental monitoring, quality control during food processing and the processing of pharmaceuticals, and monitoring of agriculture.
+A common type of nanobiosensor is used by people with diabetes to monitor blood glucose levels.
+Such devices are typically worn on the upper arm or abdomen, depending on the model.

 Bibliography